Parasha Bo (Come!)

 At the conclusion of this Parasha, Moses leads the children of Israel out of Egypt, and the Lord gives them the ordinances of the Passover.

 Thus the Lord did all He had promised; not one Word that the Lord had spoken was left unfulfilled.
-Knowing this helps us to trust in God’s faithfulness, power and mercy now and in the days to come.
+Reminding ourselves of this truth helps us to also trust in God’s faithfulness, power and mercy now and in the days to come.

 Today, the Jewish People still celebrate this miraculous Passover each year.